Shashank-Venkatesh/Ecommerce-Follow-Along/README.md

 Uses a Product component to render individual product cards with an image, name, description, and price.
 The Home component maps over a predefined list of products and renders them using the Product component.
 Styled using Tailwind CSS for responsiveness and modern UI design.

+# Milestone 9: Creating the Product Form
+In this milestone, we focused on building a form that allows users to add products, including support for multiple product images.
+Key achievements include:

+Product Form Implementation: Designed and developed a form to capture essential product details, such as: Product Name Description Price Category Multiple Product Images (file upload support)
+Image Upload Handling: Implemented functionality to allow multiple product images to be uploaded.
+Ensured proper validation for image formats and file sizes.
+Data Management: Configured state management to handle form inputs efficiently.
+Validated user inputs before submission to ensure accurate product data.

+# Milestone 10: Creating the Product Schema and API Endpoint

+In this milestone, we focused on defining the structure of product data and creating an API endpoint to store product details in MongoDB.

+Product Schema Definition: Defined a structured product schema using Mongoose to store product data in MongoDB.
+Ensured each field has proper validation to maintain data integrity: Name: Required, string Description: Required, string Price: Required, number, with validation for non-negative values Image URL(s): Required, array of strings for multiple image storage Category: Required, string CreatedAt: Automatically generated timestamp
+Endpoint Creation: Developed a POST endpoint (/api/products) to accept product details from the frontend.
+Implemented validation to ensure only correctly formatted data is stored in the database.
+Saved product information to MongoDB using Mongoose models.
+Data Validation & Integrity: Enforced strict validation to prevent invalid or incomplete product entries.
+Returned appropriate error messages for missing or incorrect data inputs.

+Milestone 11: Fetching and Displaying Product Data
+In this milestone, we focused on retrieving product data from the backend and dynamically displaying it in the frontend.
+Key achievements include:
+Backend: Creating an API Endpoint to Fetch All Products Developed a GET endpoint (/api/products) in the backend to send all product data to the frontend.
+Implemented MongoDB queries using Mongoose to retrieve all stored products.
+Ensured error handling to manage potential issues in fetching data.
+Frontend: Fetching Data from API Created an API call function using fetch or axios in React to retrieve product data from the backend.
+Managed the fetched data using React useState and useEffect hooks to ensure dynamic updates.
+Displaying Products Dynamically Passed the fetched product data to a ProductCard component.
+Used the product details (name, image, price, etc.) as props to display them dynamically.
+Applied responsive CSS styling to create a visually appealing product grid layout.